 (B) the district court determines that applying them in a particular action would be infeasible or work an injustice.

-On the effective date of these rules and any amendments to these rules, all statutes and rules, or portions of statutes or rules, in conflict with these rules or any amendments to these rules are superseded.
-If a statute is superseded by a rule, it will be listed in the rule's explanatory note and in Table B.
+On the effective date of these rules and any amendments to these rules, all statutes and rules, or portions thereof, in conflict with these rules or any amendments to these rules are superseded.

 The North Dakota Rules of Civil Procedure originally took effect on July 1, 1957.